'What were you thinking?!'

 A humming noise started up, making everyone but Nikon jump.
 Glaw did his best to ignore it, his eyes darting around for something, anything to do.
 They landed on the island flowers, lying in a neat heap by the railing.

-"Such language," Nikon chided, reaching out to grab a ring off the Field Marshal's fingers.
+"Such language," Nikon chided, reaching out to grab a ring from the Field Marshal's fingers.
 He crushed it.
 "At least face your death with some dignity."

 The cries of horror and dismay were warning enough.
 Glaw ducked behind the barrels Nikon had leaned his staff against, his hands full of flowers.
 The crew was closing in on Nikon, their expressions a painting of rage and grief.
 Some were crying.